MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeatureEnablement.md

 **Note**: This cmdlet is part of a feature that's currently in a closed Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

 Use the Get-VivaModuleFeatureEnablement cmdlet to view whether or not a feature in a Viva module is enabled for a specific user or group.
 Whether or not the feature is enabled is referred to as the feature's "enablement state".
-The enablement state returned by this cmdlet is based on the access policies set by the admin using Viva feature access management.
+The enablement state returned by this cmdlet is based on the access policies set by the admin.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).